synerex/synerex_alpha/README.md

 # Introduction
 Synerex alpha is an alpha version of Synergic Exchange and its support systems.
-This project is supported by JST.
+This project is supported by JST MIRAI.

 ## Requirements
 go 1.11 or later (we use go.mod files for module dependencies) nodejs(10.13.0) / npm(6.4.1) / yarn(1.12.1) for web client development.

 ## How to start
-Do 'go get' at all source directories to install dependent libraries.

 Starting from SynerexEngine.
+Synerex Engine is a daemon tool for controlling Synerex.
 ```
   cd cli/daemon
   go build